Subscribe to our newsletter

 Sue Parrish, Artistic Director of Sphinx Theatre, said: ““We are in a new era and we look towards a redrawing of the cultural landscape”.

 Jennifer Tuckett, academic, playwright and Director of University Women in the Arts, said: “Over the last year we’ve been working on this mixed methods research project on Women in Theatre.
-Coming from a single parent family, I know how hard it can be to feel you can be part of the arts and it has been brilliant to see the success of University Women in the Arts’ mentees like Titilola Dawudu (“Hear Me Now” forthcoming at Theatre 503) and Samia Djilli (assistant producer, Tamasha).
-We hope this research and forthcoming conference will help lead to more concrete action to address gender inequality in theatre.
+Coming from a single parent family, I know how hard it can be to feel you can be part of the arts and it has been brilliant to see the success of University Women in the Arts’ mentees like Titilola Dawudu (“Hear Me Now”, Theatre 503) and Samia Djilli (assistant producer, Tamasha).
+We hope this research will help lead to more concrete action to address gender inequality in theatre.
 Research from Australia has shown the impact specific initiatives for women can have and participants in our research project unanimously asked for specific initiatives, funding and concrete action and for everyone to work together to make lasting change”.